jbhunt/parallel-pyspin/README.md

 # 4. Contributors #
 Big thanks to Dr. Ryan Williamson and the Scientific Computing Core at the University of Colorado, Anschutz Medical Campus.

+# 5. TODO list #
+- Move from using queues to implement the camera trigger to using a multiprocessing Event object.
+- Get rid of the config.yaml file in favor of hardcoding all default properties in the constants module.